Frequently Asked Questions

 + How do you get paid?

-I am a fee-only financial planner, which means my only compensation comes from the services I provide to you.
-I do not get paid any commissions, kick backs, “trails,” or any other fees other than from the fees I charge you.
-I am held to the fiduciary standard, which means I have to act in your best interest regardless of the compensation I receive.
-I believe this is the fairest form of compensation and aligns my interests with yours.
-To learn more about my services and pricing, click here.
+We are a fee-only financial planning firm, which means our only compensation comes from the services we provide to you.
+We do not get paid any commissions, kick backs, “trails,” or any other fees other than from the fees we charge you.
+We are held to the fiduciary standard, which means we have to act in your best interest regardless of the compensation we receive.
+We believe this is the fairest form of compensation and aligns our interests with yours.
+To learn more about our services and pricing, click here.

 + I need help getting out of debt, can you help me?